M25 and A12 closures set to affect Essex this weekend

 M25

-Anti-clockwise from junction 29 to junction 28 carriageway and entry slip road closures will be occurring from 11pm on Friday to 6am on Saturday.

-Once again the junction 26 to 25 anti-clockwise carriageway and entry slip road will be shut for electrical works.
+On the M25 anti-clockwise Junction 26 to 25 will see closures for lanes, the east quadrant roundabout and exit slip road closure for junction improvement works.

+This will take place from 11pm on Friday to 6am on Saturday.

+The A120/A12 Northbound and Southbound Junction 29 Crown Interchange near Colchester will see carriageway closures, lane closures and narrow lanes due to structure maintenance.

-This time it will take place from 10.30pm on Sunday to 5am on Monday.
+This will take place from 8pm on Sunday to 6am on Monday.

 Comments: Our rules